 How dextrothyroxine works

 Dextrothyroxine is a lipid modifying agent that acts in the liver to increase breakdown (catabolism) of LDL (a type of bad cholesterol) to smaller sub units.
 This leads to increased excretion of cholesterol and bile acids via the biliary route into the feces, with a resulting reduction in cholesterol and LDL..

-Nervousness, Frequent urge to urinate, Abdominal pain, Hormone imbalance, Allergic reaction, Slow growth in children and teenagers, Diarrhoea, Hair loss, Skin rash, Headache, Heart attack, Increased body temperature, Increased sweating, Indigestion, Insomnia, Skin redness, Tremor, Weight loss, Chest discomfort, Irregular heart rate, Chest pain
+Nervousness, Frequent urge to urinate, Abdominal pain, Hormone imbalance, Allergic reaction, Slow growth in children and teenagers, Diarrhoea, Hair loss, Skin rash, Headache, Heart attack, Increased body temperature, Increased sweating, Indigestion, Insomnia (difficulty in sleeping), Skin redness, Tremor, Weight loss, Chest discomfort, Irregular heart rate, Chest pain.

 - Follow any diet or exercise plans outlined by your doctor along with the therapy.

 - Dextrothyroxine may increase the risk of bleeding spontaneously, if you are taking blood-thinners.